MosaicGroupCMU/AiiDA-Workflow/README.md

-Now, install the blah blah and install the config file to the selected computer
+Now, install install the config file to the selected computer

 ```